-- Level 1 Applies to assets or liabilities for which there are quoted prices in active markets for identical assets or liabilities. - Level 2 Applies to assets or liabilities for which there are inputs other than quoted prices included in Level 1 that are observable for the asset or liability, either directly such as quoted prices for similar assets or liabilities in active markets or indirectly such as quoted prices for identical assets or liabilities in markets with insufficient volume or infrequent transactions. - Level 3 Applies to assets or liabilities for which there are unobservable market data.
+- a) Determination of Fair Value (cont'd) - Level 2 Applies to assets or liabilities for which there are inputs other than quoted prices included in Level 1 that are observable for the asset or liability, either directly such as quoted prices for similar assets or liabilities in active markets or indirectly such as quoted prices for identical assets or liabilities in markets with insufficient volume or infrequent transactions. - Level 3 Applies to assets or liabilities for which there are unobservable market data.